zPROBE: Zero Peek Robustness Checks for Federated Learning: Introduction

 In this work we address aforementioned challenges and provide high break point Byzantine tolerance using rank-based statistics while preserving privacy.
 We propose a median-based robustness check that derives a threshold for acceptable model updates using securely computed mean over random user clusters.
 Our thresholds are dynamic and automatically change based on the distribution of the gradients.
 Notably, we do not need access to individual user updates or public datasets to establish our defense.
 We leverage the computed thresholds to identify and filter malicious users in a privacy-preserving manner.
 Our Byzantine-robust framework, \sys, incorporates carefully crafted zero-knowledge proofs~\cite{weng2021wolverine, weng2021mystique} to check user behavior and identify possible malicious actions, including sending Byzantine updates or deviating from the secure aggregation protocol.
 As such, \sys guarantees correct and consistent behavior in the challenging malicious threat model.

 We incorporate probabilistic optimizations in the design of \sys to minimize the overhead of our zero-knowledge checks, without compromising security.
 By co-designing the robustness defense and cryptographic components of \sys, we are able to provide a scalable and low overhead solution for private and robust FL.
 Our construction is the first of its kind with cost that grows sub-linearly with respect to the number of clients. \sys performs an aggregation round on ResNet20 over CIFAR-10 with only sub-second client compute time.
+In this work we show the performance of \sys on three foundational computer vision benchmarks, while also highlighting the scalability of our framework to larger benchmarks.
 In summary, our contributions are: \begin{itemize} \itemsep{0.1em} \item Developing a novel privacy-preserving robustness check based on rank-based statistics. \sys is robust against various Byzantine attacks with $0.5-2.8\%$ higher accuracy compared to prior work on private and robust FL. \item Enabling private and robust aggregation in the malicious threat model by incorporating zero-knowledge proofs.
 Our Byzantine-robust secure aggregation, for the first time, scales sub-linearly with respect to number of clients. \item Leveraging probabilistic optimizations to reduce \sys overhead without compromising security, resulting in orders of magnitude client runtime reduction. \end{itemize}